sudomateo/website/content/gear/index.md

 [Link](https://desk.haus/products/solid-wood)

-I wanted real, solid wood as the top for my desk frame. and DeskHaus stocked solid wood tops so I bought one with my desk.
+I wanted real, solid wood as the top for my desk frame and DeskHaus stocked solid wood tops so I bought one with my desk.
 Much like the frame, it's also heavy and the finish is great.
 I have a 30"x72" Walnut top and I love it.
 If I could do it again I probably would have just bought a top from a local